 ROUNDSTONE : Pubs and Restaurants, Fishing Harbour, Hill Walks, Traditional musical instrument work shop.
-World famous beaches.
+World famous beaches Dogs Bay and Gorteen

 Highlights: Traditional sailing boat regatta, Macdarra Island Festival, Pony Show, Dog Show, Beaches.

 We have some very special holiday cottages in Roundstone.
 The Village of Roundstone first started to become popular as a holiday destination when people from the east coast of Ireland fell in love with it in the 1960’s and has continued until this day to be very popular and still unspoilt.
 Many famous people have been associated with Roundstone.
 Alexander Nimmo, a famous victorian engineer, built the harbour at the request of the fisheries board in 1882.
 Sting of the 80’s reggae band “The Police” had a property there and Bill Whelan (Riverdance) now resides there.
 It is not unusual to see members of the Irish Parliament and TV personalities such as Monty Hall who spent many months here filming a TV series about the area and marine environment in 2010.
 The village has the atmosphere of a fishing village and still retains its distinct culture as a community in this part of Ireland.

 Every summer Roundstone Celebrates it marine history by hosting a regatta of traditional work boats of the region these boat are called Hookers, Pucain, and Gleoiteoigs which have been lovingly revived and restored.